Floating

 Always Follow Good Email Design Practices

 If you haven’t designed any emails before, the interface can be pretty overwhelming initially.
-But that’s okay because Sender’s Drag & Drop editor is user-friendly and feature-rich.
+But that’s okay because Sender’s drag-and-drop editor is user-friendly and feature-rich.

 You won’t need any HTML knowledge to use the editor.
 Just choose a pre-made template with custom fields and personalize it with elements like tags, images, videos, and text.
 You can also add alt text to images in your emails and customize footers.